Estimated reading time: 8 minutes

 So it’s no longer a matter of if, but when.
 That’s why now is the time to start preparing for the next Great Depression.
 Start stockpiling these crucial supplies while you still can.

-In a great depression situation, it is highly likely that the power grid may fail, and you have to rely on an old-school power supply.
+In a great depression situation, it is highly likely that the power grid will fail, and you have to rely on an old-school power supply.
 Candles are often seen as a fancy or frivolous item in society today, but they are worth so much in an emergency.
 Just one simple flame can be enough to light up a room and keep your family safe.

 Start stockpiling candles of every shape and size from yard sales, auctions, or discount stores.
 Jar candles are the easiest to use in an emergency as they don’t require any other equipment.
 Save wax drippings and ends of tapered candles to make your own DIY candle with the leftovers as well.